marcckku/springboot-docker-examples/docker-simple-example/README.md

 - [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/) after download and created account on Docker, it's necessary bind to subsystem WSL Windows.
     * ![Docker Desktop for Windows](02_image_docker_desktop.png)
+       > **Docker** is enterprise-level container management software.
+Think of a **container** as a very lightweight virtual machine.
+A container allows you to run applications in their own isolated memory space, while still maintaining access to common resources such as file systems.
+Containers are lightweight and do not require processor-intensive systems, such as GUI support, device drivers, and other more advanced operating system components.
+Containers are built from images combined with local operating system resources.
+Developers can build, test, and deploy their applications locally or on a production server.
+In other words, Docker automates the deployment of apps as portable, self-sustaining containers that can run in the cloud or on-premises.

 ### Step by step